Brinks Trolls our “Gap-Down Garage.” StockJaw comes to terms with NFLX. We raise cash, and lash some back at United Health.

 The wave of earnings season just crested and rolled out into a hissing foam, of what?
 Terra-stomping victory.
 If you’re in, smile.
 StockJaw.com has enjoyed amazing progress this year.
 The market has been a dream.
 Changes to our portfolio prior to earnings season made perfect sense(see full portfolio details “Our Portfolio” above.)
 Why change?
-Surging shareholder expectation and record setting market valuations, and we are historically overdue for a correction.
+Surging shareholder expectation, successive all-time highs for indexes, and we are historically overdue for a correction.

 Indexes are at all time highs repeatedly, as the underlying companies continue to beat-and-guide right on up.
 Saddle up yo.
 It’s called volatility risk.
 We only play on the freeway when being paid.
 With risk thick in the air, we locked down the bunker to think.
 In the Quiet Hours we knew what to do.

 What did StockJaw do?
 We reduced risk by raising cash by taking profits.
 When you take profits you “realize” profits.
 That’s called “realized gains.”
 When you realize gains you reduce risk.
 By trimming our winning positions we lessen our exposure to both individual issue risk and general market risk.
 That’s a two-fer.

 Netflix(NYSE: NFLX).
 We’ve tracked Netflix and the entertaining Reed Hastings show for years.
 Twice we wrongly concluded that the easy money of early days seemed finished.
 Really, we should have done better.
 We had taken profits earlier, too early, and the shares never offered us a good reentry point.
 Up 89%(non-CAGR) on our remaining half-position, we cleared it off.

 StockJaw watching the Big Board.
 “Where’s the headphones?”